Fort Hays State University MSW Program Mission Statement:

 SOCW 880 Advanced Clinical Social Work Practice with Individuals (Fall)

 In SOCW 880, students learn selected theoretical orientations and therapeutic interventions designed to promote goal attainment and the well-being of individuals.
 Students recognize that effective and efficient clinical social work practice is guided and informed by a theoretical foundation as well as policies and demands of agency function and funding sources.
-Students are expected to display autonomous ethical practice, to utilize critical thinking and reflection as they expand awareness of conscious use of self in the social work clinical helping partnership.
 Students will demonstrate theoretical knowledge and psychotherapeutic skills through coursework, clinical intensive meetings, and practicum.
-This course has been designed to synchronize with SOCW 890 Advanced Clinical SW Field Practicum I and topics and assignments from this course have been integrated into the practicum.
+Students must be concurrently enrolled in SOCW 890 (Advanced Clinical Social Work Field Practicum I) in order to integrate and apply classroom learning in the field setting.
+Failure by the student to pass SOCW 880 (Advanced Clinical Social Work Practice with Individuals) will lead to an incomplete grade in SOCW 890 (Advanced Clinical Social Work Field Practicum I).
+Students will need to retake and successfully pass the SOCW 880 Advanced Clinical Social Work Practice with Individuals course prior to receiving a passing grade in the SOCW 890 Advanced Clinical Social Work Field Practicum and enrolling in the SOCW 885 Advanced Clinical SW Practice course and the SOCW 895 Advanced Clinical Social Work Field Practicum II course.

 SOCW 885 Advanced Clinical Social Work Practice with Groups and Families (Spring)